codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

 ### Trace applications across Environments
 Trace the same application as it moves across different Environments in its development, testing, and deployment cycle.
-See the version of the application running in each Environment, the most recent commit indicating the change, and the user who made the commit.
+See the version of the application running in each Environment, the most recent commit indicating the change to the application, and the author of the commit.

 Alternatively, track a set of applications deployed to multiple Environments of the same kind and at the same level.
 For example, track the billing application deployed to multiple production Environments based on regions.